+Seventh station

 Jesus falls for the second time

 Jesus, further weakened, bends lower than at his first fall.
 He clings to the cross acting as a prop to hold him up.

 That cross dominates the sky.

-Seventh station

-(Short silence)

-Jesus, physically weak and exhausted falls for the second time.
-But weighing him down too is the world's woe, the burden of ignorance, weakness and deliberate wrong doing that has brought him to this point.
+Seventh station (Short silence) Jesus, physically weak and exhausted falls for the second time.
+But weighing him down too is the world's woe, the burden of ignorance, weakness and deliberate wrong-doing that has brought him to this point.
 There is his own deep disappointment.
-Called by his father to proclaim the good news of God's kingdom and invite people to live in it at first, he was heard gladly.
+Called by his father to proclaim the good news of God's kingdom and invite people to live in it, at first he was heard gladly, but then with suspicion.
 He had built up a small group of intimate followers to share his mission.
 But now one of them had betrayed him, one denied him, and all the rest had fled.
 The religious leaders seeing him as a threat had turned on him, the political power had taken the course of least resistance, the mob had turned nasty.
 All this in one way or another was a turning away from God.
 All this weighed on him.
-Yet in the light of the resurrection, the light of his unbreakable union with his Father, we see that all this human weakness and sin was also being carried and lifted into the presence of God for healing and redemption.
+In the light of history what also weighs heavy is the failure of his followers, his church, the crimes carried out in his name.
+All this bends his back, but which he carries.
+Yet in the light of the resurrection, this burden is lifted into the light of his unbreakable union with his Father.
+As the Prayer of Consecration in the Book of Common Prayer puts it, he died 'For the sins of the whole world.'
+All human weakness and sin is carried and lifted into the presence of God for healing and redemption.
+As Julian of Norwich wrote 'I understood that the Lord looks on his servant with pity and not with blame.'

 Eighth Station Jesus meets the women of Jerusalem.
 Some of the women who line the streets look at him, one bows her head sadly.
 Another kneels to hold on to him.
 He looks down in pity and prayer.
 "Do not weep for me.
 Weep for yourselves and your children" (Luke 23, 28) Eighth Station (Short silence) Luke has a particular interest in women, especially the small group of women who travelled with him and supported him.
 Here they are joined by a larger group of women who have already started the death wail which belonged to ritual mourning.
 Again, the cross overshadows everything, with its shadow on the wall.
-Again, the ominous red sky highlighting the hill of Golgotha add to the sense of menace.
-Jesus does not want pity.
-He focusses on the women and what is in store for them.
-He knew that the policies of the country were leading to disaster, as indeed did happen when the Jews revolted in 66 and Jerusalem was destroyed.
+Again, the ominous red sky highlighting the hill of Golgotha adds to the sense of menace.
+The difference here is the white, perhaps a sudden shaft of sunlight or a flash of lightning before a gathering storm.
+It lights up the wall and the faces and the hands.

+'Do not weep for me', he says.
+But he had wept.
+He wept when his friend Lazarus died.
+He had wept over Jerusalem.
+But now he focusses on the women and what is in store for them.
+He knew that the policies of the country were leading to disaster, as indeed did happen when the Jews revolted in 66 and the temple was destroyed and again in 136 when Jerusalem was razed to the ground.
 If things were bad now, with him being condemned to death, they would be much worse then.
 It would be better then to be childless, so bad would things be.
-His pity is for them, not himself.
+Inwardly he weeps for them and the new generation.
+And he weeps now over the world so cruel and alienated from its true self.
+Is it nothing to you who pass by?